How Breast Shape Defines Results

 The ribs curve around the chest area; they protect the organs.
 The degree of curvature also affects how the breasts sit atop them.
 Rib curvature will influence breast augmentation.
 The ribs themselves can be flat or curved outward at the front of the body.
 The two sides could also differ.
 If the rib cage lies relatively flat in the front, this will create a flat base for the breast.
 Alternatively, if the rib cage is more curved along the front, this means the breasts will sit further out.
 This will cause a wide gap breast augmentation result.
 A difference in the curvature of the ribs can also mean that the breasts may point in different directions.
 The ribs can also bow inward in the center and this will cause the breasts to have a fuller cleavage look after breast augmentation.

-Where the ribs come together at the front is called the breast bone.
+Where the ribs come together at the front is called the breastbone.
 It’s also called the sternum.
-Like the ribs, the breast bone can be flat or curved.
-It can be level with the ribs or it might stick out further than the ribs.
+Like the ribs, the breastbone can be flat or curved.
+It can be level with the ribs, or it might stick out further than the ribs.
 It could also sit lower than the ribs.
-Each of these variations will have an effect on the way the breasts sit on the chest.
-The breasts typically sit next to the breast bone.
-So its shape and position makes a big difference in the position of the breasts.
+Each variation will affect how the breasts sit on the chest.
+The breasts typically sit next to the breastbone.
+So, its shape and position make a big difference in the position of the breasts.

 Since the ribs connect to the spine, any curvature of the spine will also affect how the breasts sit.
 A spine curvature may result in one breast sitting lower than the other.
 It could also result in ribs that sit at a different angle; this may mean one breast seems to be further back (toward the chest wall) than the other.
 A spine curvature could also change the alignment of the hip and shoulder.
 This could cause a shift that makes one breast appear higher than the other as well.
 So spine curvature and breast augmentation go hand in hand and should be identified before the surgery.